Nonparametric inference for discretely sampled L\'evy processes: Introduction

-where $\hat{\sigma}^2$ is some estimator of ${\sigma}^2.$ The problem with this ``estimator'' of $\rho$ is that in general the integrand in \eqref{naivefn} is not integrable.
-Furthermore, small values of $\hat{\phi}(t)$ in its tails may render the estimator numerically unstable, since $\hat{\phi}(t)$ appears in the denominator in \eqref{naivefn}.
-Therefore, as an estimator of $\rho$ we propose the following modification of \eqref{naivefn}:
+where $\hat{\sigma}^2$ is some estimator of ${\sigma}^2.$ The problem with this `estimator' of $\rho$ is that in general the integrand in \eqref{naivefn} is not integrable.
+Furthermore, small values of $\hat{\phi}(t)$ might render the estimator numerically unstable, since $\hat{\phi}(t)$ appears in the denominator in \eqref{naivefn}.
+Therefore, as an estimator of $\rho$ we propose the following modification of \eqref{naivefn},

 Here $\phi_w$ denotes the Fourier transform of a kernel function $w,$ while a number $h>0$ denotes a bandwidth.
 This terminology is borrowed from the kernel estimation theory, see e.g.\ \cite{tsyb}.
-The integral in \eqref{fn} is finite under the assumption that $\phi_w$ has a compact support, for instance on $[-1,1],$ and an appropriate assumption on $G_t.$ We define the latter set by $G_t=\{|\hat{\phi}(t)|\geq \kappa_n e^{-\Sigma^2/(2h^2)}\}.$ Hence $G_t$ depends on $h,$ as well as a constant $\Sigma$ and a sequence $\kappa_n$ of real numbers to be specified in the next section.
-At this point notice that we could have also used a diagonalised estimator
+The integral in \eqref{fn} is finite under the assumption that $\phi_w$ has a compact support, for instance on $[-1,1].$ We define the set $G_t$ in \eqref{fn} by

+Hence $G_t$ depends on $h,$ as well as a constant $\Sigma$ and a sequence $\kappa_n\rightarrow 0$ of real numbers to be specified in the next section, where we also give some additional heuristics for the definition of $G_t.$ A general reason for using truncation with $1_{G_t}$ is a desire of numerical stability, but truncation in \eqref{fn} will also help in proving the asymptotic results from Section \ref{results}.
+At this point notice that we could have also used a ``diagonal-out" estimator